dev-cycles/contextive/README.md

 The command should return the absolute path to the binary if it's found in the system PATH.

-### Neovim
+#### Neovim

+How to configure Neovim with lua modules: https://neovim.io/doc/user/lua-guide.html#lua-guide-config

 Use lspconfig to create a custom contextive language server configuration and initialize the language server by calling the setup function.
+The following lua snippet needs to be included in the `init.lua` file either directly or from another lua module like `lspconfigs.lua`.

 ```lua
 local lspconfig = require("lspconfig")